BinodTandan/GestureControlledMediaPlayer/README.md

 ## 🧩 Dependencies:

-Python 3.x
+- Python 3.x
-TensorFlow / Keras
+- TensorFlow / Keras
-OpenCV
+- OpenCV
-Numpy
+- Numpy
-Matplotlib
+- Matplotlib
-PyAutoGUI
+- PyAutoGUI
-PyGetWindow
+- PyGetWindow

 (These can be listed in a requirements.txt file for easy installation.)

 ## Results Summary:
-Baseline CNN: Achieved ~99% accuracy on the test dataset but failed to maintain stable predictions during real-time webcam testing.
+- Baseline CNN: Achieved ~99% accuracy on the test dataset but failed to maintain stable      predictions during real-time webcam testing.

-MobileNetV2: Achieved 98–100% test accuracy and provided consistent, reliable predictions in real-time recognition scenarios.
+- MobileNetV2: Achieved 98–100% test accuracy and provided consistent, reliable predictions in real-time recognition scenarios.

-Prediction buffer and majority voting significantly improved real-time stability and reduced noisy gesture predictions.
+- Prediction buffer and majority voting significantly improved real-time stability and reduced noisy gesture predictions.

+## 🖼️ Visual Results:
+- Confusion matrices for both models were generated on the test set to analyze class-wise performance.

+- Learning curves (accuracy and loss) show faster convergence and greater stability for the MobileNetV2 model.

+- Real-time demo outputs confirm effective gesture recognition and correct action mapping during live webcam testing.